cedricsellin/udacity-fe/travel-planner/readme.md

 // TEST WHEN EMPTY ARRAY OF SAVED TRIPS
 // CHECK RUNNING THE SERVER FROM HIS LOCAL DIRECTORY
 // WHERE IS THE INDEX.HTML COMING FROM
+// DEAL WITH THE ALT from the images